ottey1969/XXXSofeiaMindXXX/replit.md

-✅ **PURE LANGUAGE ONLY:** AI responds in ONLY ONE language - English OR Dutch OR French - NO MIXING ✅ **LANGUAGE DETECTION:** User input language determines response language - strict single-language enforcement ✅ **ZERO TOLERANCE:** Absolutely no words from other languages allowed in responses ✅ **ENHANCED:** Added mandatory table format with search volumes, difficulty levels, and ranking possibilities ✅ **REQUIRED:** All content cluster requests must include 5-column table: Content Cluster | Zoekwoord | Maandelijks Zoekvolume | Moeilijkheidsgraad | Ranking Mogelijkheden
+✅ **PURE LANGUAGE ONLY:** AI responds in ONLY ONE language - English OR Dutch OR French - NO MIXING ✅ **LANGUAGE DETECTION:** User input language determines response language - strict single-language enforcement ✅ **ZERO TOLERANCE:** Absolutely no words from other languages allowed in responses ✅ **ULTRA-STRICT:** Enhanced language enforcement with specific forbidden words and mandatory translations ✅ **SELF-CHECKING:** AI must scan entire response and rewrite if ANY foreign word is detected ✅ **ENHANCED:** Added mandatory table format with search volumes, difficulty levels, and ranking possibilities ✅ **REQUIRED:** All content cluster requests must include 5-column table: Content Cluster | Zoekwoord | Maandelijks Zoekvolume | Moeilijkheidsgraad | Ranking Mogelijkheden
 ✅ **ROUTER FIX:** Enhanced AI routing to ensure "cluster voor" queries go to Perplexity for real research data